QuarticCat/zsh-smartcache/README.md

 Some changes from evalcache's results:

 - Only the subsequent runs are recorded.
-The first run has a fixed extra cost (~1ms) on the MD5 hash computation.
+The first run has a fixed extra cost (~1ms).
 - Speedup of `rbenv init` is much lower, since the command output now includes `rbenv` calls, which are super slow.
 - `hub alias` and `scmpuff init` are superfast now.